-Farren was an actress daughter of a surgeon and apothecary (pharmacist).
+- Farren was the actress daughter of an Irish surgeon and apothecary (pharmacist).
 She started acting when she was young and first appeared in London when she was 18.
 She played many parts including Portia (Merchant of Venice), Olivia (Twelfth Night), Juliet (Romeo and Juliet) and Hermione (The Winter's Tale) in Shakespeare's plays.
 She later married Edward Smith-Stanley, the 12th Earl of Derby and although she was the subject of satire no imputation was ever cast on her morals.
 Horace Walpole described her as the most perfect actress he had ever seen.
-One critic wrote,

-'We have seen a great variety of pictures of Mrs. Farren, but we never saw her mind and character on canvas.
-It is completely Elizabeth Farren: arch, spirited, elegant and engaging'.
+One critic wrote, - 'We have seen a great variety of pictures of Mrs. Farren, but we never saw her mind and character on canvas.
+It is completely Elizabeth Farren: arch, spirited, elegant and engaging'. - She was at the height of her career when this canvas was shown at the Royal Academy in